Skip to content

 Homemade Maple Syrup

-It’s easy to make homemade maple syrup that is thick and smooth with rich maple flavor.
-It’s way better than store bought pancake syrup and you need just five simple ingredients!
+It’s easy to make this homemade maple syrup alternative that is thick and smooth with rich maple flavor.
+It’s way better than store bought syrup with five simple ingredients!

 Homemade maple syrup in a glass jar.